Table of Contents

 Dreckman’s heart rate entered a state of heart block three hours after the prior amiodarone injection, and protracted pauses accompanied his heartbeat.
 According to the telemetry measurements, the lawsuit claims that Dreckman’s heart stopped beating for five minutes without any personnel assistance.

-The complaint also claims that when Dreckman’s wife and daughter entered the room, they discovered him unresponsive, greyish, and beeping on his monitor, with no one to tend to him.
+The complaint also claims that when Dreckman’s wife and daughter entered the room, they discovered him unresponsive, grayish, and beeping on his monitor, with no one to tend to him.
 The staff didn’t arrive until they ran into the hallway and yelled for assistance.
 About 30 minutes later, Dreckman was declared dead.

 The complaint makes several allegations of negligence and vicarious culpability, including neglecting to keep track of Mr. Dreckman’s vital signs and administering a deadly amount of amiodarone.